-So far Cheshire Ohio has screened at Green Film Festival in Seoul, San Francisco Green Film Festival, Planet in Focus Environmental Film Festival, Columbus International Film and Video Film Festival, Cleveland International Film Festival, Sustainability Film Series at The Athena Theater, Athens, Ohio.
+So far Cheshire Ohio has screened at the Knoxville Film Festival (1st place documentary feature), Green Film Festival in Seoul, San Francisco Green Film Festival, Planet in Focus Environmental Film Festival, Columbus International Film and Video Film Festival, Cleveland International Film Festival, Sustainability Film Series at The Athena Theater, Athens, Ohio, The Appalachian Studies Conference in West Virginia, and at community screenings in Wisconsin and Ohio.

 A gun toting 83-year old woman refuses to sell her house to the power plant next door.
 But despite her refusal, the plant has moved ahead with their 20 million dollar deal to buy out most of Cheshire and bulldoze all the homes.
 What happened in this Ohio River town overrun by one of the largest coal-fired power plants in the world?
 A story of money, power and the increasingly difficult choices we face surrounding coal and the environment, Cheshire, Ohio makes us think twice about home.